 Action required of chairs:

-- Review and report the addresses of all Off Campus and Distance Ed programs your deparatment offers to Undergraduate Studies, via the Associate Dean, at the start of each semester.
+- Review and report the addresses of all Off Campus and Distance Ed programs your department offers to the Office of Graduate & Undergraduate Programs , via the Associate Dean, at the start of each semester.
 A form will be circulated via the Associate Dean for this purpose.
 Remember that campus stands to be severely penalized by the federal government for failure to report each semester ALL off campus addresses where we offer degree programs.

-- If you plan to offer a new degree program off campus, or via distance ed, please consult with the AVP of Undergraduate Studies early in your planning process.
+- If you plan to offer a new degree program off campus, or via distance ed, please consult with the AVP of Graduate & Undergraduate Programs early in your planning process.
 This applies whether you are moving an existing degree into a new modality as well as when you are creating a new degree program to be offered in either off campus or distance modality.

 Effective July 1, 2013, San Jose State University WASC granted SJSU General Modality Approval for distance education programs.
 WASC will no longer require institutions with demonstrated experience offering distance education programs to seek substantive change approval for new distance education programs.